FlorianRauscha/fastlane-plugin-demo_mode/README.md

 ## About demo_mode

 This fastlane plugin sets your connected android devices to demo mode.
+It allows you to manipulate the status bar to make nice and clear screenshots.

 ![Comparison](img/comparison.png)